Comix Zone: Production

-Comix Zone became STI's top project with the full support of Sega's marketing department.
-The development was relatively smooth, though the game was repeatedly delayed so the team could add more features, leading to a release late in the Genesis' lifecycle.
-Comix Zone was one of the only two games, the other being The Ooze, to bear the STI logo.
+Comix Zone became S.T.I.'s top project with the full support of Sega's marketing department.
+The development was relatively smooth, though the game was repeatedly delayed so the team could add more features, leading to a release late in the Genesis' life-cycle.
+Comix Zone was one of the only two games, the other being The Ooze, to bear the S.T.I. logo.
 It was the first game that Wallis worked on during his time at Sega, and the last Genesis game Senn worked on.
 The soundtrack was composed by Howard Drossin, who used the GEMS sound driver and chose a rock music style.
 Drossin sought to demonstrate the sound capabilities of the Genesis and that it could produce more than just chiptune.
 He provided most of the male audio clips, while various administrative assistants provided female audio clips.
 Morawiec contributed the voice of the villain Gravis.

 Late in development, Sega's testing department recommended that the difficulty level be increased.
 Average players found it difficult to complete the game as a result, and Morawiec expressed regret that he followed the test department's recommendation.
-As development concluded, pressure was mounting as the American STI team had not released a game since Spinball.
+As development concluded, pressure was mounting as the American S.T.I. team had not released a game since Spinball.
 Further complicating matters was the forthcoming release of Sega's new consoles, the 32X and Sega Saturn, and Stephens expecting a child.
 Resultingly, Comix Zones scope was reduced for a sooner-than-planned release and two levels had to be removed.
-In retrospect, Morawiec felt the development would have greatly benefited from the contributions of STI's more experienced Japanese staff, who had split from the main team following the release of Sonic the Hedgehog 2 (1992).
+In retrospect, Morawiec felt the development would have greatly benefited from the contributions of S.T.I.'s more experienced Japanese staff, who had split from the main team following the release of Sonic the Hedgehog 2 (1992).